The Madrona 2018 Program Overview

 Click on a teacher’s name and learn more about each one!

-Karen Aho has been with us at Madrona for all our 18 retreats, first as the owner of Acorn Street Shop and now as a teacher and mentor in the Rotunda helping new knitters and those with a problem to solve.
-If you have an unfinished needlepoint kit tucked away or want to learn needlepoint, Karen will be teaching The Fine Art of Needlepoint — An Introduction.
-For those of you who love Catherine Lowe’s couture knitting, Catherine will be teaching a class focusing on couture knitting techniques that will take your hand knits to “Wow”.
+Karen Aho has been with us at Madrona for all our 19 retreats, first as the owner of Acorn Street Shop and now as a teacher and mentor in the Rotunda helping new knitters and those with a problem to solve.
+For those of you who have an unfinished needlepoint kit tucked away or want to learn, Karen will be teaching again this year, The Fine Art of Needlepoint — An Introduction.
+For those of you who love Catherine Lowe’s couture knitting will have another chance to learn the fundamental techniques that take your hand knits to “Wow”.
 Debbi Stone is back!
-This year she unravels the secrets of “Ravelry” so you can use all the parts of this handy website.
-Debbi also will take on “Texture” – teaching you how to add and design with many crazy and not so crazy texture stitches to liven up your knitting.
-You’ll find Galina Khmeleva with husband George in their booth with luscious fiber in the Market.
-She will step out just long enough to teach Intarsia Lace Design Strategies which creates a stunning mosaic two color design.
-Jean Wong, a Nihon Vogue certified instructor, will help you delve into the world of Japanese knitting pattern drafting and finishing techniques.
+This year again she unravels the secrets of using Ravelry to your best advantage and takes on Cables from the simple to the complex.
+You’ll find Galina Khmelva with husband George in their booth with the luscious fiber but she will step out long enough to teach Spinning the Orenburg Way with emphasis on spinning those luscious luxury fibers.
+Jean Wong, a Nihon Vogue Certified instructor, will help you delve into the world of Japanese knitting pattern drafting and finishing techniques.

-We may set the stage but what happens at Madrona is in the minds, hearts and inspirations of all of you who walk through our doors.
+We may set the stage but what happens at Madrona in the minds, hearts, and inspiration of all of you who walk through our doors.
 We can never thank you enough for your extraordinary support and making Madrona YOURS!

 Madrona is the community in which everyone is welcome and belongs.
-We are grateful that you want to come home to Madrona and share it’s magic with your ever widening circle of friends!
+We are grateful that you want to come home to Madrona each year and share its magic with your ever-widening circle of friends.

-If you have questions, please click on “contact us” above and you will be able to email questions or phone us.
+If you have questions, please click on contact us above and you will able to email questions or phone us.